Aaron98990/ways-of-the-game/law-changes.md

 ## 2023/24

-- Major change of the definition of  ‘deflection’ as realted to offside
+- Major change of the definition of  ‘deflection’ as related to offside
   - Discussed in [Offside](/offside) - I like this change.
-  - I felt like the old deflection definition favored the attackers too much.
+I felt like the old deflection definition favored the attackers too much.
 We can't punish defenders for ... defending.
 - Clarification for derermining the sanction for DOGSO or SPA for an offense that leads to a penalty kick.
 An attempt to play the ball includes challenging for the ball.
-  - A player that charges into the back of an opponent may be attempting to play the ball
+  - A player that charges into the back of an opponent may be attempting to play the ball.
+Great change!
-  - Great change!

 ## 2022/23